-Alejandra Elguero Altner, LLM’17, will be a Legal Fellow with Legal Action Worldwide (LAW) in Nairobi, Kenya, where she will work on projects that address sexual- and gender-based violence in South Sudan and Somalia.
+Alejandra Elguero Altner, LLM’17, was a Legal Fellow with Legal Action Worldwide (LAW) in Nairobi, Kenya, where she worked on projects that address sexual- and gender-based violence in South Sudan and Somalia.

-Conor Hartnett, JD’18, will be a Legal Fellow with Legal Action Worldwide (LAW) in Colombo, Sri Lanka, where he will focus on transitional justice within two different spheres: criminal justice accountability and education.
+Conor Hartnett, JD’18, was a Legal Fellow with Legal Action Worldwide (LAW) in Colombo, Sri Lanka, where he focused on transitional justice within two different spheres: criminal justice accountability and education.

 Roni Druks, JD’17, worked in the Palestinian Territories with Yesh Din.